 Conclusion

-- No tax on transfers - It's your money, you're just moving it
+- No tax on the transfer - It's your money, you're just moving it.

-- Reporting is routine - Providers handle large transaction reporting
+- Transfer reporting is routine - Providers handle reporting on large transactions.

-- Gift tax rarely applies - Thresholds are high
+- Gift tax rarely applies - The thresholds are high.

-- Recipients don't pay tax - Remittances aren't income in Kenya
+- Recipients don't pay tax - Remittances aren't treated as income in Kenya.

-- Keep records anyway - Good practice for any large transactions
+- Keep records - It's good practice for any large transactions.

 Compare transfer options on our money transfer page.